 When my daughter was 2, I decided to learn Chinese with her.
 Initially, she was resistant to new Mandarin words and would demand, “No more Chinese, mommy!”
 Thankfully, Chinese music won her heart as well as little brother’s.
-Years later, Chinese songs continue to spark her interest in speaking Chinese and she likes to sing with her little brother!
+Years later, Chinese songs continue to keep both of my children interested in speaking Chinese.
+Now they’re often sing and dancing, putting on silly shows together!